owensanders/blogify-back-end/README.md

 <h1>Blogify Back End</h1>
 <p>This is the back-end of my Blogify project, it uses Laravel as a REST API and some aspects of clean code architecture. e.g. Use cases, Repositories, Contracts (interfaces), Data Transfer Objects(DTO) and DTO Factories.</p>
-<p>Main thing i'm trying to showcase here is abstraction and seperation of concerns by splitting out the code into it's on class.</p>
+<p>Main thing i'm trying to showcase here is abstraction and seperation of concerns by splitting out the code.</p>
 <h2>Prerequisite</h2>
 <p>You will need to have Docker/Docker Desktop installed or Composer and PHP to run this API.</p>
 <p>To start the project, follow these steps:</p>